-- professional data-collection and archiving systems, standardisation of databases, data storage and data quality, - development and standardisation of indicator concepts (see LAWA 2017), - development of scaling conventions for the transfer of data, methods and models in different spatial systems, e.g. from the federal to state level or from the river basin to the sub-basin, - improvement in the assessment of events or the design rules, e.g. through extreme value analysis for transient measurement series, - further development of models and tools for the better projection of extreme events.

-Based on existing knowledge (measurement data and models), other issues related to water management are also identified as R&D requirements in climatology and meteorology.

-- models: minimising systematic model errors, improving bias correction methods; improving consistency in coupling meteorological and hydrological models; development of robust methods for regionalising model data for river catchment areas, - heavy rainfall: combining spatial data (radar) and long measurement series; tracking precipitation cells, identifying geographical hotspots; high-resolution climate projections, - impact of methane on climate change: There are pertinent findings regarding the greenhouse gas methane, which has an even stronger greenhouse effect than CO2, that suggest a more far-reaching trend that may strongly exacerbate climate change.
-It is therefore essential to investigate the development of methane emissions as a process of feedback from already prevailing climatic changes (increased emissions from permafrost and methane hydrates) and integrate them into the GCM. - Since 2001 the strength of the thermohaline circulation (THC) has been measured by the RAPID project at 30°N in the North Atlantic.
+- Professional data-collection and archiving systems, standardisation of databases, data storage and data quality - Development and standardisation of indicator concepts (see LAWA 2017) - Development of scaling conventions for the transfer of data, methods and models in different spatial systems, e.g. from the federal to state level or from the river basin to the sub-basin - Improvement in the assessment of events or the design rules, e.g. through extreme value analysis for transient measurement series - Further development of models and tools for the better projection of extreme events - Based on existing knowledge (measurement data and models), other issues related to water management are also identified as areas requiring further R&D in climatology and meteorology. - Models: minimising systematic model errors, improving bias correction methods; improving consistency in coupling meteorological and hydrological models; development of robust methods for regionalising model data for river catchment areas - Heavy rainfall: combining spatial data (radar) and long measurement series; tracking precipitation cells, identifying geographical hotspots; high-resolution climate projections - Impact of methane on climate change: There are pertinent findings regarding the greenhouse gas methane, which has an even stronger greenhouse effect than CO2, that suggest a more far-reaching trend that may strongly exacerbate climate change It is therefore essential to investigate the development of methane emissions as a feedback process from already prevailing climatic changes (increased emissions from permafrost and methane hydrates) and integrate them into the General Circulation Model (GCM). - Since 2001 the strength of the thermohaline circulation (THC) has been measured by the RAPID project at 30°N in the North Atlantic.
 The THC transports warm equatorial surface waters via the Gulf Stream to the high latitudes where it then descends to greater depths in the northwest Atlantic and is subsequently transported southwards as deep water.
-During the early years of the RAPID measurements, the strength of the THC and Gulf Stream diminished (Rahmstorf et al., 2015).
-Concurrently, measurements of sea-ice extent in the Arctic show a sharp decline in recent years.
-Observations have suggested a connection between the melting of sea ice and the occurrence of severe winters in the northern hemisphere.
-However, climate models so far indicate only minor relationships here, and these vary from model to model, so the climate projections cannot adequately portray this relationship (Screen, J., 2017).
-In this connection, we refer to the IPCC Special Report Ocean and Cryosphere (section 4.3.1) planned for 2019.
+During the early years of the RAPID measurements, the strength of the THC and Gulf Stream diminished (Rahmstorf et al. 2015).
+Concurrently, measurements of sea-ice cover in the Arctic show a sharp decline in recent years.
+Observations have indicated a connection between the melting of sea ice and the occurrence of severe winters in the northern hemisphere.
+However, climate models so far indicate only minor correlations here, and these vary from model to model, so the climate projections cannot adequately portray this connection (Screen 2017).
+In this context, we refer to the IPCC Special Report Ocean and Cryosphere (section 4.3.1) published in 2019.